Blog

 • The only claim scientifically tested for would be its enhancement of athletic performance, which proved to be false or negligible.
 [8][9]

-• While other claims may be true, they remain scientifically untested in the context of the diet plan itself and are based off of cellular interactions that have yet to be proven at the human level.
+• While other claims may be true, they remain scientifically untested in the context of the diet plan itself and are based on of cellular interactions that have yet to be proven at the human level.
 [10]

 17. South Beach diet

 The South Beach diet is a very popular commercial diet plan revolving around low carb intake.
-It was originally a modified version of the Atkin’s Diet that is less extreme and more nutritionally balanced in order to maximize weightmaximize on weight loss in a healthy fashion.
+It was originally a modified version of the Atkin’s Diet that is less extreme and more nutritionally balanced in order to maximize weight loss in a healthy fashion.
 The creator made use of other health principles, such as reducing saturated fat intake and splitting the diet into three phases, the first of which resembles an elimination diet.

 Carbohydrates are not restricted to very low levels as seen in the Atkin’s Diet.
-In the first phase, around 45% carbs are recommended before being dropped to around 28% in later phases [11].
+In the first phase, around 45% of carbs are recommended before being dropped to around 28% in later phases [11].
 Of carbohydrates consumed, there is an emphasis on fiber-rich vegetables, herbs, spices and foods containing monounsaturated fats like nuts and seeds.
 Lean meat, legumes and low-fat dairy are consumed as further sources of protein and fat.
 Sugar, fruits, grains and starchy vegetables are cut out of the diet until the second phase.
 Alcohol is not permitted on this diet until the third and final phase.

 Like an elimination diet, phase two demands adding back foods that were barred in phase one.
 This phase continues until a healthy weight is reached.
 In phase 3, the participant can consume any food in moderation whilst following the health principles learned during the process.